RayHightower/RayHightower.com/poetry/index.markdown

 footer: true
 ---

 Every achievement in Ray Hightower's life can be traced to lessons taught to him and his brother by their parents.
-They taught by example, through admonishments ("go and do something constructive"), and through poetry.
+Mom and Dad taught by example, through advice ("go and do something constructive"), and through poetry.

 Here are two poems that the sons were required to memorize and recite from a young age.